Financial conflict of interest

 - To disclose any Significant Financial Interest (SFI) within the timeframes specified by the sponsor by completing the internal SFI declaration form.
 For example, failure to disclose as per the timelines will result in additional reporting to the NIH.

 - To complete the compulsory FCOI training: the PI must complete online FCOI training required by a sponsor.
 The NIH has a FCOI online tutorial which must be completed prior to undertaking any NIH research and must refresh the online FCOI training every four years.
-The University also has FCOI training and a conflict of interest policy which must be read and understood, please contact the Contracts Team in Research Services to arrange this (ext 27444 or firstname.lastname@example.org).
+The University also has FCOI training and a conflict of interest policy which must be read and understood, please contact the Contracts Team in Research, Partnerships and Innovation to arrange this (0114 22 27444 or firstname.lastname@example.org).

 - To adhere to the agreed Management Plan in case of any identified FCOI.
 Non-compliance must be reported to the sponsor.